SharonKartika/GRNevolution/README.md

 `evolveNetTabu`: Keeps a list of networks seen in the last `k` generations (default `k=10`).
 Generated mutants are considered only if they are not in this list.

+`evolveNetMonotone`: A mutant is selected only if its score is greater than all the networks previously seen.
+(And thus may return fewer selected networks than the number of iterations).

 ### Additional arguments